Haseebullah-Shaikh-official/Parkinson_Disease_Prediction/README.md

 given second dataset which contains speech data collected from voice samples of 42 individuals with PD only.

-The indetail report is also written which explains the overall analysis methodology.
+Note: The in detail report is also written which explains the overall analysis methodology.
 The report is confidential.